 Ins & Outs of Volunteering in Bali with IVHQ

 Is volunteering abroad and helping educational efforts a dream of yours?
-It was for Lucy Crayton so she turned that dream into a reality by applying to become a volunteer teacher in Bali, Ubud with the International Volunteer HQ (IVHQ).
+It was for a previous travellers who turned that dream into a reality by becoming a volunteer teacher in Bali, Ubud with the International Volunteer HQ (IVHQ).

-In this article Lucy shares her life changing experience, top tips and everything you need to know if you are thinking about going to volunteer in Bali with IVHQ.
+In this article she shares her life changing experience, top tips and everything you need to know if you are thinking about going to volunteer in Bali with IVHQ.

 What to Think About Before Applying/Departing

 There are lots of different local and international volunteering organisations offering projects in Bali but, of course, you'll want to choose one that appeals to you.
 From helping sea turtles, to building houses or working in schools, there's a lot of choice.
 I made the decision to volunteer at a school with IVHQ who placed me on a program with their local partner, Green Lion, operating in Bali.

 When applying, you'll need to work out a budget for how much you'll need for flights, sightseeing and the program fee.
 You might want to start saving or set up a fundraising page, to get the ball rolling.